-Linlin Li, Senior Research Associate at WestEd, develops and directs evaluations with local, statewide, and national agencies.
+Linlin Li, Research Director with Learning and Technology at WestEd, develops and directs research and evaluations with local, statewide, and national agencies.

-Prior to joining WestEd, Li managed and directed formative and summative evaluations of programs funded by U.S. Department of Education and National Science Foundation.
+Prior to joining WestEd, Li managed and directed formative and summative evaluations of programs funded by the U.S. Department of Education and the National Science Foundation.

-Li received an MA in educational and developmental psychology, and a PhD in human development and family studies from University of North Carolina at Greensboro.
+Li holds an MA in educational and developmental psychology and a PhD in human development and family studies from the University of North Carolina at Greensboro.